ylkhayat/smart-socket-service/docs/README.md

 # 🚀 Smart Socket Service

 Welcome to the Smart Socket Service, your one-stop shop for controlling and monitoring smart sockets.
 This service is like a remote control for your smart sockets, but with superpowers! 💪
+This documentation also has a [github page](https://ylkhayat.github.io/smart-socket-service/), maybe check it out for better visualization when it comes to testsets.

 ## Usage Scenario